omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/integration-introduction.md

 - [Plasma Framework Contracts](https://github.com/omisego/plasma-contracts)
 - [Child Chain and Watcher](https://github.com/omisego/elixir-omg)

+### Alice and Bob

+In most of the code samples, Alice refers to the account of a sender (Wallet A), Bob refers to the account that receives funds (Wallet B).
+Notice, all of the samples use Alice as the primary wallet.

+All of the tutorials use predefined public and private keys for Alice and Bob.
+They contain only Ropsten test tokens, thus don't spend all of them, share responsibly with others.
+If the wallets are empty, feel free to send [Ropsten faucets](https://faucet.metamask.io) there.

+It is always recommended to use personal public and private keys to avoid unexpected movements of the funds on the testnet environment.
+You should never share your private keys to anyone if they contain funds on the Ethereum mainnet.

 ### Omg-js Code Samples

 `omg-js` library has 3 main objects that are used during all of the code samples.
 Here's an example of how to instantiate them: